Top 10: What to see and do in Boothbay, Maine

 1. Coastal Maine Botanical Gardens

-This isn’t just a top 10 for the Boothbays, it’s a top 10 for the entire state.
-Although relatively young, this amazing seaside garden keeps growing and developing.
+This isn’t just a top 10 for the Boothbays; it’s a top 10 for the entire state.
+Although relatively young, this amazing seaside garden continues to grow and develop.
 It has special gardens for the sensory impaired and for children.
 Trails weave through and along the oceanfront.
 Go for a few hours or spend the day (there’s a very good cafe on the premises), but don’t miss it.
 And return in winter for Gardens Aglow, from late November to late December.

 ocean Point east boothbay